bhagatpratham/likes_microservice/README.md

 ## Functional Tests

-Prerequisites
-Before running the functional tests, make sure you have completed the following steps:

-- Set up the application by following the instructions mentioned above.
+- Make sure you have set up the application by following the instructions mentioned above.

 ### Running the Functional Tests